Family Fellows

 Family Fellow Qualifications

-Preferred Family Fellow candidates have event planning experience and a background working with families and children and are comfortable using various social media platforms to further engage our audience.
-Organization, time management and a willingness to learn are expected; general knowledge of the University and support services; customer service skills are also preferred.
-Family Fellows are required to occasionally work events in the evenings and on the weekends.
-Any newly hired Family Fellow will be subject to a background check and must complete mandated reporter training.
+Preferred Family Fellow candidates have event planning experience, a background working with families and children, and are comfortable using various social media platforms to further engage our audience.
+Organization, time management and a willingness to learn are expected, as well as general knowledge of the University and support services.
+Practiced customer service skills are preferred.

 Eligibility

-• All full-time degree-seeking Penn graduate & professional students preferred, registered and in good standing for the 2023-24 academic year, with a graduation date of May 2024 or later required.
+• Must be registered and in good standing for the 2025-26 academic year, with a graduation date of May 2026 or later required.

-• Family Fellows may serve multiple years.
+• Fellows may serve multiple years.
 Current or previous Fellows can apply separately for a position renewal each year.
 A Fellow can be dismissed prior to the end of the appointment for failing to meet performance expectations.

-• 2023-24 Fellows must be available for training and planning in Spring/Summer 2023.
+• 2025-26 Fellows must be available for training and planning in Spring 2025.

 Compensation